hamalajaa/graph_mining/README.md

 ```
 which executes the program.
 The program outputs a text-file containing the clustering results for the given vertices.
 These files can be found in the /out -folder.

-Executing the program also produces a 2d-visualization of the partitioned graph, which can be found from the /img -folder.
-These visualizations, however, tend to look quite messy with larger graphs.
+Executing the program also produces a simple 2d-visualization of the partitioned graph, which can be found from the /img -folder.
+These visualizations, however, aren't optimized to fit larger networks.

 ## Tests

-At the moment, the tests test only the correctness of the eigendecomposition of the Laplacian matrix.
+The tests test only the correctness of the eigendecomposition of the Laplacian matrix.
 Tests can be run with the command
 ```
 pytest
 ```